kgrid-objects/CAMH/collection/99999-CAMH1-v1.0/README.md

 java -jar /Users/shreyakapoor/Documents/GitHub/CAMH/.kgrid/kgrid-activator-1.7.0.jar --spring.profiles.active=dev --kgrid.shelf.cdostore.url=filesystem:file:${PWD}
 ```

+### Use the browser to check the activator running on your device
 You can check that the Activator is running by going to http://localhost:8080 in a browser.
 You should see this description on your browser:
 ```
 {